ehmicky/modern-errors/README.md

 This plugin uses [`clean-stack`](https://github.com/sindresorhus/clean-stack)
 to:

-- Shortens file paths by making them relative to the current directory
+- Shorten file paths by making them relative to the current directory
-- Replaces the home directory with `~`
+- Replace the home directory with `~`
-- Removes unhelpful internal Node.js entries
+- Remove unhelpful internal Node.js entries

 Before: